 17.4.3.2 Process and Procedure

 The customer continues his or her employment, working the required hours each week.
-The job placement specialist monitors the customer to ensure he or she continues to work and is meeting the expectations of the employer andall
+The job placement specialist monitors the customer to ensure he or she continues to work and is meeting the expectations of the employer and ensuring all non-negotiable, 50% of negotiable conditions and employment goal continue to be met.

-If the customer loses the job, the customer's progression toward completion of the benchmark . is frozen and The job placement specialist must meet with the customer and VR counselor to:
+If the customer loses the job, the customer's progression toward completion of the benchmark ends.
+The job placement specialist must meet with the customer and VR counselor to:

 evaluate the reason(s) the customer lost the job and develop a plan to address any identified issues; and